paulgreg/esp32-weather-station/README.md

 use Board "ESP32 Dev Module" to build with Arduino IDE.

-Copy `parameters.h.dist` to `parameters.h` and update it with your wifi settings and update the URL.
+Copy `parameters.h.dist` to `parameters.h` and update it with your wifi settings and update the URL (you need to change lat/lng and set your OpenWeatherMap API token).

 I’m using the nice [GxEPD2](https://github.com/ZinggJM/GxEPD2) library from [ZinggJM](https://github.com/ZinggJM).
 Thanks